langmk4v/crabby/README.md

 Will it happen right now?
 Not yet, but could be, maybe one day you as the developer reading this could contribute the future of Crabby 😎

-> `Q`: Why does it have brackets and other non-Pythonic syntaxes if it aims to be one?
+> `Q`: Why does it have braces and other non-Pythonic syntaxes if it aims to be one?

 Well i didn't say it's going to be FULLY pythonic, there are hints of pythonic style syntaxes but **Crabby** is multi-paradigm meaning you don't alway expect everything to be fully pythonic.